A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data

-Individualized treatment rules (ITRs) are deterministic decision rules that recommend treatments to individuals based on their characteristics.
+\abstract[Abstract]{Individualized treatment rules (ITRs) are deterministic decision rules that recommend treatments to individuals based on their characteristics.
 Though ubiquitous in medicine, ITRs are hardly ever evaluated in randomized controlled trials.
 To evaluate ITRs from observational data, we introduce a new probabilistic model and distinguish two situations: i) the situation of a newly developed ITR, where data are from a population where no patient implements the ITR, and ii) the situation of a partially implemented ITR, where data are from a population where the ITR is implemented in some unidentified patients.
 In the former situation, we propose a procedure to explore the impact of an ITR under various implementation schemes.
 In the latter situation, on top of the fundamental problem of causal inference, we need to handle an additional latent variable denoting implementation.
 To evaluate ITRs in this situation, we propose an estimation procedure that relies on an expectation-maximization algorithm.
-In Monte Carlo simulations our estimators appear unbiased and consistent while confidence intervals achieve nominal coverage.
-We illustrate our approach on the MIMIC-III database, focusing on ITRs for initiation of renal replacement therapy in patients with acute kidney injury.
+In Monte Carlo simulations our estimators appear unbiased with confidence intervals achieving nominal coverage.
+We illustrate our approach on the MIMIC-III database, focusing on ITRs for dialysis initiation in patients with acute kidney injury.}